esbmc/esbmc-ai/website/content/docs/architecture/variable-substitution.md

 The templates become:
 ```
 Analyze this code: int main() { return 0; }
-ESBMC found: No errors found
+Oracle found: No errors found
 Error on line 15: null pointer dereference
 ```